-Dans Le Noir, located in the charming area of Clerkenwell in Islington, is certainly a restaurant like no other.
-Instead of your usual sit down meal, brave diners are led into a completely blackened room and are subsequently served by visually impaired waiters, all whilst sharing a table with other guests.
+Dans Le Noir London, located in the charming area of Clerkenwell in Islington, is a restaurant like no other.
+Instead of your usual sit down meal, brave diners are led into a completely blackened room and are served by visually impaired waiters, all while sharing a table with other guests.

 Friars helps us place our arms onto the back of our chairs and we clumsily seat ourselves.
-There is a loud clatter and a fork has already been dropped – so far so good!
+There’s a loud clatter and a fork drops to the floor – so far so good!

 ‘I’m going to give you your starters and place your glasses of wine in your hands now.
 Some people like to use their hands to eat.
 Ok?’
 Friars is beside us and his presence is once again comforting.

-Our mains arrive and we tear off succulent chunks of what is guessed to be tofu – the spongy warm texture a welcome change from the chilled starter.
-Accompanying the tofu is a selection of vegetables including stalks of asparagus and parcels of leeks – the result being both a satisfyingly tasty and healthy meal.
+Our mains arrive and we tear off succulent chunks of what we guess is tofu – the spongy warm texture is a welcome change from the chilled starter.
+Accompanying the tofu is a selection of vegetables including stalks of asparagus and parcels of leeks, the result being both a tasty and healthy meal.

 Dessert arrives and before we even manage to dip our spoons into the soft gooey pudding, the mouth-watering aroma of melted chocolate wafts upwards.
-Paired with a deliciously zesty passionfruit sorbet, we are temporarily distracted from both our ongoing conversation and the idea that we are wolfing down our dessert in complete darkness.
-In fact, the whole notion is seeming a lot less bizarre at this point.
+Paired with a zesty passionfruit sorbet, we’re temporarily distracted from both our conversation with the couple and the notion that we’re wolfing down our dessert in complete darkness.

-There is an eruption of singing from the other side of the room – it is someone’s birthday.
-Without thinking, we burst in song, along with the rest of the room who seemingly all join in.
-We are all singing harmoniously, a pitch black room of strangers, unable to see one another and the moment is a strangely special one.
+Without thinking, we burst into song, along with the rest of the room who seem to all join in.
+We’re all singing harmoniously, a pitch-black room of strangers, unable to see one another and the moment is a special one.

-When we are led back into the light we are greeted by our new companions with a big hug and are led upstairs to the ‘silent bar’ where the dishes we have just consumed are revealed.
 Our estimates are pretty much spot on, the meal consisting of a king oyster mushroom starter, curried tofu steak and our favourite, the chocolate fondant dessert.
-Then, we are taught how to order a ‘surprise cocktail’ in sign language, which is not picked up with too much ease!
+Then, we’re taught how to order a ‘surprise cocktail’ in sign language, which isn’t picked up with too much ease!

 Disclaimer: This is a more personal account of my review written for London Calling.
 Read my original version here.